Storing whisky correctly

 🌞 Darkness is your friend

-Where should you NOT store whisky?
+Where should you NOT store whiskey?

 - ❌ On the windowsill